* Better-than-expected German PMI survey helps euro

-LONDON, Aug 21 (Reuters) - The euro recovered from a 11-month low against the dollar on Thursday after better-than-expected German private sector growth data, although gains were limited given the numbers did little to alter expectations of more monetary stimulus.
+LONDON, Aug 21 (Reuters) - The euro recovered from a 11-month low against the dollar, helped by better-than-expected German private sector growth data, although gains were likely to be temporary given expectations of more monetary stimulus.

 In the euro zone, Germany’s private sector grew for a 16th month running in August, suggesting Europe’s largest economy could expand robustly in the third quarter after it surprisingly contracted in the second.